shogunbanik18/budgetify/README.md

 ## Your One-Stop Destination for Managing Budgets and Gaining Financial Insights

-This project provides tools and reports to help users analyze their spending, savings, and investments, allowing for more informed financial decisions.
+This project helps users analyze their spending, savings, and investments, allowing for more informed financial decisions.

 ### Business Insights Generated from the Monthly Reports